elliot-gh/Discord-Bot-Parent/README.md

 ## TODO

-* Guild specific settings backed by a database?
+* Generic guild specific settings backed by a database?

 ## License